Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 ## Comparing averages, quantiles

-We can refine our analysis by looking at the quantiles of this relative changes of compilation time
+We can refine our analysis by looking at the quantiles of those relative changes of compilation time

 ![Quantiles of the relative change of average typechecking time by files](mean_quantiles.svg)